 The name Rephaim in the Bible

-The Rephaim are a tall and numerous people, related to the enigmatic Nephilim, Anakim, Emim (Genesis 14:5) and Zamzummin (Deuteronomy 2:20).
+The Rephaim are a tall and numerous people, related to the enigmatic Nephilim, Anakim, Emim (Genesis 14:5) and Zamzummim (Deuteronomy 2:20).
 It is said that king Og of Bashan was the last of the Rephaim (Deuteronomy 3:11).
 There is also mention of a Valley Of The Rephaim (Joshua 15:8, 1 Chronicles 14:9, Isaiah 17:5).

 Etymology of the name Rephaim

 The name Rephaim is curious to say the least.
 It most likely has something to do with the verb רפה (rapa), sink down, let drop or be slack.
-Scholars insist that the name רפאים should be regarded as a different word than רפאים (repaim), meaning ghosts or shades, but we may wonder if the original audience of the Hebrew Bible was aware of that, or even cared about it.
+Scholars insist that the name רפאים should be regarded as an other word than רפאים (repaim), meaning ghosts or shades, but we may wonder if the original audience of the Hebrew Bible was aware of that, or even cared about it.
 The name Nephilim, which seems to be either a synonym or else something close to one, comes from a verb that means to fall.